 The topic of ‘outsourcing’ business to a different country is a really hot topic at the moment.
-With a population fluent in spoken English, cultural affinity and a sizeable talent churn from quality universities – South Africa looks set to become the next outsourcing frontier.
+With a population fluent in spoken English, cultural affinity, and a sizeable talent churn from quality universities, South Africa looks set to become the next outsourcing frontier.

-General Manager of Credico South Africa, Theuns Bezuidenhout believes this comes on the back of the South African ability to understand the importance of connecting with customers in more meaningful ways than via social media, websites or apps, in what is a digitally saturated 2018.
+General Manager of Credico South Africa Theuns Bezuidenhout believes this comes on the back of the South African ability to understand the importance of connecting with customers in more meaningful ways than via social media, websites or apps, in what is a digitally saturated 2018.

-Credico South Africa are delighted with their track record of providing upmarket outsourced sales and marketing solutions to some of the country’s most well-known brands.
+Credico South Africa is delighted with their track record of providing upmarket outsourced sales and marketing solutions to some of the country’s most well-known brands.
 With experienced and friendly sales forces, the firm forges personal connections offline in an increasingly online world between clients and consumers.